AntaresSimulatorTeam/antares-xpansion/README.md

 ### Antares-Xpansion simulation
-Given an ANTARES simulation the user can define some _investment candidates_ in the power network as:
+Given an ANTARES simulation the user can define some _investment candidates_ in the power network such as
-- increase the transfer capacity between to areas or
+- (increase or create) transfer capacity between to areas
-- increase the maximum power of a generation facility
+- (increase or create) maximum power of a generation facility

 Each _investment candidate_ can potentially lower the operational cost of the power system, but is also characterised by one or more costs as: